gbtami/pychess-variants/static/docs/janggi.md

 ![Kings](https://github.com/gbtami/pychess-variants/blob/master/static/images/JanggiGuide/Kings.png)

-The **King** (also known by its Chinese name, the **general**) is restricted to the palace and can only move within lines of the palace.
+The **King** (also known by its Chinese name, the **general**) is restricted to the palace and can move within lines of the palace.
 This means that when the King is in the center, it has 8 possible moves.
 However, on any other spot in the Palace, it only has 3 moves.

 *Special rule:* When a King faces the other King, this causes *bikjang*.
 The next player must then move his king out of the way or else the game is ended.
-See rules above regarding bikjang.
+See rules below regarding bikjang.

 ![King and advisor](https://github.com/gbtami/pychess-variants/blob/master/static/images/JanggiGuide/Palace.png)